csplevuanh/levuanh/index.md

 # About Me

-I'm an incoming Ph.D. student in Computer Science at the University of Virginia, advised by [Prof. Ferdinando Fioretto](https://nandofioretto.github.io/) as part of the **Responsible AI for Science and Engineering (RAISE)** group.
+I'm a Ph.D. student in Computer Science at the University of Virginia, advised by [Prof. Ferdinando Fioretto](https://nandofioretto.github.io/) as part of the **Responsible AI for Science and Engineering (RAISE)** group.
 I am honored to be awarded the UVA CS Scholar fellowship to support my PhD studies.
 I earned my BSc in Mathematics from Beloit College.

-My research develops **safe and constrained generative models** for science and engineering - building systems that learn how the physical world behaves and how to act within it, while *provably* respecting the laws of physics, safety envelopes, and engineering constraints.
-I work across four model classes: **physics-informed machine learning**, **world models**, **large action models**, and **world action models**, under a single principle - *constraints are first-class properties of the generative process, not post-hoc corrections*.

-I am broadly interested in constrained projection, responsible AI, and AI safety, with applications in robotics, materials design, and cyber-physical systems.
-I'm always happy to connect with researchers working on physics-informed generative models, safe embodied AI, or trustworthy foundation models for engineering.
+My research develops **safe and constrained world action models** - building systems that learn how the physical world behaves and how to act within it, while *provably* respecting physical laws, safety envelopes, and engineering constraints.
+As a result, I am broadly interested in constrained projection, responsible AI, and AI safety, with applications in robotics, autonomous systems, and cyber-physical systems.
+I am always happy to connect with researchers working on physics-informed generative models, safe embodied AI, or trustworthy foundation models for engineering.

 # Research

 ![World Action Models Framework](assets/img/wam.png)

-Modern generative and foundation models can produce remarkably realistic designs, dynamics, and action policies - yet they often ignore the hard physical and safety constraints that govern real-world systems.
-Unconstrained models may hallucinate impossible physics, propose unsafe robot behaviors, or generate action sequences that violate actuator limits.
-In engineering practice, these failures are unacceptable.
+My research addresses a critical gap in the modern generative and foundation models: they are capable, but not *safe by construction*.
+A world model that ignores physical constraints can hallucinate impossible dynamics.
+An action model that lacks safety guarantees can propose behavior that is immediately harmful in deployment.
+In engineering and physical AI, these failures are not acceptable.

-My research treats physical laws and safety specifications as **first-class design principles**.
-I build generative architectures whose compliance with physics and safety is *guaranteed by construction*, not enforced through brittle filtering.
-This program spans four model classes, each addressing a different layer of the gap between learned models and physical reality.
+I treat **physical laws and safety specifications as first-class design principles** - building generative architectures whose compliance with physics and safety is guaranteed by construction, not enforced through brittle post-hoc filtering.
+This program spans three interconnected research directions.

-## Core Research Directions
+## Research Directions

-### 1. Physics-Informed Machine Learning

-I design learning architectures that internalize physical laws - conservation principles, symmetries, PDE structure, and material constraints - as *hard* inductive biases rather than soft regularizers.
-This includes constrained projection layers, structure-preserving neural operators, and physics-informed latent spaces whose outputs are provably consistent with governing equations.
-The goal is to make physics a property of the *model*, not a property of the loss.

-### 2. World Models

-I develop generative models of environment dynamics that are **physically grounded and safety-aware**.
-Rather than learning unconstrained latent dynamics, my world models embed invariances (energy, momentum, monotonicity), respect manifold structure, and expose certifiable safety envelopes.
-This makes them reliable substrates for downstream planning, control, and counterfactual reasoning in safety-critical settings.

-### 3. Large Action Models
+### Constrained Generative World Action Models

-I investigate how to scale safe generative principles to **foundation models for sequential decision-making**.
-As large action models emerge as general-purpose policies across robotics, automation, and control, the central question is how to retain certifiable safety and constraint satisfaction at scale.
-I work on constrained decoding, optimization-layer integration, and verification-aware training schemes that turn large action models into *trustworthy* engineering agents rather than capable but uncertifiable ones.
+World Action Models (WAMs) represent a paradigm shift in embodied AI: rather than learning direct observation-to-action mappings, they jointly model how the physical world evolves and how to act within it.
+My work focuses on am open problem this paradigm has not yet addressed - **how to make world action models formally safe**.
+I investigate architectures and learning frameworks in which constraint satisfaction is embedded into the generative process itself, so that predicted futures and generated actions are certified feasible before execution.
+The goal is a class of world action models whose safety properties can be formally characterized and communicated to downstream systems.

+### Safe Planning and Decision-Making Under Constraints

+Physical AI systems do not operate in isolation.
+Robots share workspaces, vehicles share roads, and autonomous agents increasingly must coordinate in environments where individual decisions have interdependent consequences.
+I study how constrained world models can serve as a substrate for **safe planning and multi-agent decision-making** - enabling agents to reason about the physical evolution of their shared environment, anticipate the actions of others, and arrive at coordinated behavior that respects joint safety constraints.
+I am interested in both the theoretical foundations of this problem and in scalable methods that operate under the partial observability and communication constraints of real deployments.

-### 4. World Action Models
+### Constraint-Aware Embodied Foundation Models

-I study how to *act* within learned worlds - coupling environment understanding with constrained action synthesis for embodied agents.
-My work focuses on action-conditioned generative models (diffusion policies, flow-matching controllers, autoregressive action transformers) that respect kinematic limits, collision constraints, and dynamic feasibility *at sampling time*.
-The expected result is embodied behavior that is immediately executable in the physical world, with safety guarantees baked into the generative process itself.
+Embodied foundation models - large-scale pre-trained systems for robot perception and control - are showing impressive generalization across tasks and environments.
+My work examines how to make these models **trustworthy at deployment time**: how to specify safety constraints precisely, how to adapt foundation models to new constraint sets efficiently, and how to provide formal assurances that a deployed policy satisfies its safety specification in a target environment.
+I am particularly interested in the gap between empirical generalization and certified safety - and in building the tools that close it.

 ## Why This Matters

-Science and engineering are entering an era where generative AI co-designs materials, drives robots, and closes the loop on cyber-physical systems.
-Without built-in constraints, these models risk proposing solutions that are physically impossible or outright dangerous.
-My research provides the algorithmic foundations to make generative AI a **trusted partner**: one that speaks the language of physics, respects safety limits, and empowers engineers and scientists to push what can be designed, simulated, and controlled - responsibly.
+Physical AI is moving rapidly from research demonstration to real-world deployment - in hospitals, factories, roads, and homes.
+The generative models driving this transition are capable days by days, but capability without certified safety is insufficient for safety-critical environments.
+My research builds the algorithmic foundations for Physical AI systems that are not only capable, but **formally trustworthy**: systems that speak the language of physics, respect safety limits, and give engineers and operators the formal assurances they need to deploy with confidence.

 # News

 - **[Aug.
-2026]** Starting my Ph.D. in Computer Science at the University of Virginia, focusing on safe and constrained generative models as part of the RAISE group!
+2026]** Starting my Ph.D. in Computer Science at the University of Virginia as part of the RAISE group!

 # Publications